 Croydon Common FC ('The Robins') - rivals to Crystal Palace - were the first professional football club in Croydon, but after they had gone into liquidation, Crystal Palace moved to their ground called The Nest which was located directly opposite Selhurst Station.
 This move made absolutely sure that Croydon Common could not be revived.Croydon Common (whose first grounds were at Whitehorse Road Recreational Ground, from formation in 1897 and then at The Crescent from 1906) played at The Nest from 1908 until 1917 when they were wound up.

 The first game at the new home saw Palace beat QPR 4-2.

-Railway sheds now occupy the former ground though the old main stand at The Nest is still standing albeit with some alterations plus the addition of a chimney at one end!
+Railway sheds now occupy the former ground though some people say that the old main stand at The Nest is still standing albeit with some alterations plus the addition of a chimney at one end!
+Others dispute the claim that these buildings were part of the Nest.
 The original wall to the stadium also still stands.

 In 1924 Crystal Palace vacated The Nest in favour of Selhurst Park - the site of a brickfield belonging to the London, Brighton and South Coast Railway Company.

 Morton's site today

 The origins: A team closely associated with South London these days though originally they hail from north of the river in East London.
 In fact they had 4 different homes on the Isle of Dogs before moving south to the London Borough of Lewisham.

 Millwall Rovers were formed in the summer of 1885 by workers at Morton's Jam Factory on the Isle of Dogs.
 "The majority of the workers at the factory were of Scottish extraction and consequently blue and white became the club's colours" (according to the Millwall FC website)